EDM115/unrar-alpine/README.md

 I do not know why RARLAB does this.
 For the sake of convenience, releases do not get the actual version from the `unrar` binary, as sometimes they go in the past and sometimes there are duplicates.
 The body of the release will precise :
+- The date at which this release was built
 - The version from the download link
 - The version from the `unrar` binary
-- The date at which it was released
+- The date at which it was released (made by the developers, can be earlier than the date where it was made available on RARLAB's website)
+- The checksum of the downloaded source code archive
 - The checksum of the built `unrar`
-- The checksum of the downloaded source code archive
 - The size in bytes of the built `unrar`
-- The date at which this release was built

 This repo will check every day at 8 AM UTC if a new version is available, and if so, will build and release it.
 In the very unlikely event that RARLAB releases 2 UnRAR versions the same day, [open an issue](https://github.com/EDM115/unrar-alpine/issues) and I will manually add it.